--The S-band parameters, as well as the dual ionospheric correction and rain flag are not relevant and must not be used from Cycle 65 pass 289.
+-The S-band parameters, as well as the dual ionospheric correction are not relevant and must not be used from Cycle 65 pass 289.
 Users are advised to use the Ionospheric correction from GIM model, which is available in GDR data products (see section Particular investigations).